-Wash and drain your rice.
+Wash and drain your rice several times.
 Add the oil to a small saucepan, heat on medium, add the seeds, stir for a 30 seconds, add the coconut, cinnamon and cardamon, stir and cook for a few minutes, until the coconut is golden and fragrant.
 Add the rice and stock.
 Stir again and bring to a boil.
 Lower heat to a slow simmer and pop a lid on.
 Leave to cook for 25-30 minutes.
 It will depend on your rice.

 Preheat oven to 200oc.
 Toss you squash, peppers and onion on a baking tray with oil, salt and pepper.
 Place in the oven and roast for 30 minutes, turning once.
-Get some nice colour onto the vegetables, some charred edges are very welcome.
+Get some nice colour onto the vegetables, some caramelised edges are very welcome.

 While that’s happening, in a large frying pan on high heat, add your oil and cook the onions for 7 minutes, until golden.
 Add the garlic, chilli, ginger and spices, fry a minute, stirring.
 Now add the tomatoes and salt.
 Lower the heat and cover with a lid.
 Leave to cook for 8 minutes.
 Take the lid off, add the coconut milk and cabbage, leave to simmer for 10 minutes.
 Check the seasoning and ensure the cabbage is cooked through.